 Where it appears to the Commissioner that an administering body has not complied with the Code, the Commissioner may —

-request the administering body to give a deed of undertaking to comply with the Code and/or rectify the consequences of its failure to comply; or
+ request the administering body to give a deed of undertaking to comply with the Code and/or rectify the consequences of its failure to comply; or

-if the administering body does not give the requested undertaking, apply to the relevant Tribunal for an order that the administering body act in a manner required by the Code.
+ if the administering body does not give the requested undertaking, apply to the relevant Tribunal for an order that the administering body act in a manner required by the Code.

 If the administering body fails to observe an undertaking to the Commissioner, the Commissioner may apply to the relevant Tribunal for an order requiring the administering body to do so.